martinlatrille/Sonora/README.md

 ## About

-Sonora is a carefully crafted color scheme for Visual Studio Code that brings together the tranquility of deep space, the rhythm of ocean tides, and the harmony of soundwaves.
+Sonora is a carefully crafted color scheme for Visual Studio Code that brings together soothing, tranquil pastel color of <a href="https://github.com/catppuccin">Catppuccin</a> with neutral background colors of <a href="https://github.com/atom/atom/tree/master/packages/one-dark-syntax">Atom One Dark</a>.
 Designed for extended coding sessions, Sonora offers a soothing visual experience that reduces eye strain while maintaining excellent code readability.

 ## Variants